hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

     runc --version
     ```

-1. If your Docker Engine and `runc` versions meet the requirements from previous steps, you're all set!
+1. If your Docker Engine and `runc` versions meet the requirements from previous steps, your system is properly configured.
 Otherwise, proceed to [option 2](#option-2-docker-engine-with-a-compatbile-libseccomp-version).

 #### Option 2: Docker Engine With a Compatbile `libseccomp` Version